 Hermaphrodite Cannabis Plants

 The first paragraph of this article explains cannabis plants grow only one set of reproductive organs.
 Although there is still a ‘but’ to this.
 Because there always remains the possibility that female cannabis plants form male reproductive organs too.
 This usually happens when the plant(s) experience excessive stress.
-And so they try to guarantee the survival of their species.
+And in times of stress, they try to guarantee the survival of their species.
+Cannabis plants can do so by turning hermaphrodite, or ‘herma’ in grower terms.